 Chatter can help make Acme a more successful company and a more cohesive community by:

-• Breaking down silos across geographic and organisational boundaries.
+• Breaking down silos across geographic and organizational boundaries.

 • Helping us seize cross-sell and up-sell opportunities with global accounts.

-• Providing leadership insight into all parts of the organisation.
+• Providing leadership insight into all parts of the organization.

 • Giving every employee a chance to speak and be heard.